 You can also check out /r/meetup, a subreddit dedicated to group gatherings.
-Most gatherings are located in major cities, so you might have to post your own if you don’t live near a metropolitan area.
-Otherwise, you can take a nice long drive to meet some fellow nerds.
+Most gatherings are located in major cities, so you might have to travel a little bit (or post your own local meetup).
+It's scary but it can be fun to take a nice long drive to meet some fellow nerds.

 Even if you're not a great TCG or video game player, you can still attend these tournaments.
 There's often plenty of spectators that you can chat up and perhaps practice with in the future.

 Book clubs aren't only for middle-aged housewives that sit around reading Pride and Prejudice.
 Plenty of nerds gather at book clubs to read sci-fi and fantasy novels.